 I offer a complete free analysis of your website if you would like to know even more.
 Here’s the things I cover:

 I will use my tools to analyze the keyword (search terms you want to rank for) performance of your site along with how well each of your main pages’ SEO is done.
 As always, I give you suggestions as to what you could do yourself and, if appropriate, what I could do above and beyond what you would be able to do.
 For example, if you’ve got keywords in the wrong place, that are inappropriate, or that don’t matter in the search results I will honestly tell you up front for free.
 I will help you do a lot for free.
-If it’s bad and I know how to fix it and I think my fees would be made back with sales over time, I will offer to do work for you.
+If it’s bad and I know how to fix it and I think my fees would be made back for you with your sales over time, I will offer to do work for you.
 But I’m all about offering solutions for free too.
 I’m very open, honest, and helpful.
 There’s no guarantees, though, that should be said up front.
 Any SEO that guarantees you placement is probably lying pretty badly.
 In our work, we do our best.
 Sometimes it does great.
 Sometimes it does not.
 As with any good SEO, I just always do my best and don’t take on clients that I can’t help.

 I analyze the sites linking to you, which is a big part of site strength.
 I let you know how you’re doing there and I especially let you know if you’ve got anything bad going on.
 Sometimes people pick up bad backlinks because of an accident or mistake.
 It can happen to anyone.
 It’s important to regularly look and make sure your backlink profile (list of people linking to you) is completely clean.

 I analyze the content, articles, video, etc. of the site and give you useful suggestions, both of what you can do and how I can help (if I can).
 I talk to you about who it would be best to write or shoot your content.
 I tell you what I see you writing about.
 I tell you what form I think would be best (usually video or text).
 Content is the most important part of the site so I spend some time on this.
 I also analyze your current content for performance.

 4. Further Update Flags I look for any further flags to let you know about that could be a problem with Google updates.
 Better safe than sorry.
 One bad flag can kill a site these days so this is very important.
 Example flags are bad backlinks, duplicate content, accidentally hidden text, and lots of keywords in the wrong place or added very wrong.

 I let you know how you perform for mobile if you need to know.
 I tell you what you can do to make the very important switch to a mobile friendly site.

 If you have a local site, I analyze your citations, the local directories that have added you.
 This is very important for local sites.
 I explain in detail in the analysis.
 Citations, or local directory listings, are important for local SEO so I give you a full workup on this.

 Contact me by email (click here) or by phone at 208-860-9863 to get started.